evya5/Skyscrapers/README.md

 # Skyscrapers & Backtracking

+## Overview

 Skyscrapers also known as "Towers" is a logic puzzle with simple rules and challenging solutions.

-## Overview

-Skyscrapers is a Windows Forms-based puzzle game that challenges players to strategically place skyscrapers on a grid while adhering to specific rules and edge constraints.
+This version is a Windows Forms-based puzzle game that challenges players to strategically place skyscrapers on a grid while adhering to specific rules and edge constraints.
 This README provides an overview of the project, its features, and how to get started with the game.
 A solve button calculates the solution for each board using Backtracking algorithm.

 ## Features